-- Construction or a change in design, operation, or maintenance at the facility significantly changes the nature of pollutants discharged in stormwater from the facility, or significantly increases the quantity of pollutants discharged; or - If an impaired water constituent exceeds the NM Water Quality criterion (see Section 4.7).
+- Construction or a change in design, operation, or maintenance at the facility significantly changes the nature of pollutants discharged in stormwater from the facility, or significantly increases the quantity of pollutants discharged; or - The average of 4 quarterly sampling results exceeds an applicable benchmark.
+If less than 4 benchmark samples have been taken, but the results are such that an exceedance of the 4 quarter average is mathematically certain (i.e., if the sum of quarterly sample results to date is more than 4 times the benchmark level) this is considered a benchmark exceedance, triggering this review (see Section 4.7); or - If an impaired water constituent exceeds the New Mexico Water Quality criterion (see Section 4.7).